LCLs Beyond Bounded Degrees: Introduction

 Using classical automata-theoretic arguments together with a pumping-style lemma for these subgraphs, we show that if $H$ is sufficiently long, then there exists another subgraph $H'$ with the same type—and hence the same admissible labelings on its boundary—but of arbitrary length.
 In particular, $H'$ can be chosen long enough for our purposes.

 We can use these longer versions together with a fast algorithm $\A$ in the following way.
 To simulate $\A$ on $H$, we first replace it by a pumped version $H'$ with identical boundary behavior, chosen long enough so that when simulating $\A$ at the midpoint of $H'$, the algorithm cannot see outside of $H'$.
 Since $\A$ must be correct, the labeling it produces in the middle of $H'$ induces a non-empty independent class for $H'$, and by extension for $H$.
+To see this, note that $\A$ has to make its decisions without seeing outside of the path, so whatever output $\A$ produces must work no matter which labelings are present outside of the path.
 In this way, fast algorithms give rise to independent classes.

 The crucial question is how often we can use subgraphs like $H$ for padding.
 Suppose we have cut $T$ into $T_s,H,T_t$, what we really want to do is apply the same decomposition recursively inside $T_s$, cutting out another subgraph $H'$.
-The available labels on $T_s$ are not only constraint by the topology of $T_s$, but also on the boundary to $H_s$, where we must respect $X_s$.
-It is unclear that we can split $T_s$ again and still have valid ways to label the parts, while respecting all constraints.
-The number of times this restriction can be applied recusively determines the polynomial complexity of the problem: if it can be applied once, the complexity is $\Theta(\sqrt{n})$; if it can be applied $k$ times, we obtain complexity $\Theta(n^{1/(k+1)})$.
+If we also had an independent class for $H'$, we could reduce the amount of coordination even more.
+However, this is not as easy as before.
+The available labels on $T_s$ are not only constrained by the topology of $T_s$, but also on the boundary to $H_s$, where we must respect $X_s$.
+So the possible outputlabels that the nodes in $T_s$ may use are restricted by the fact that the halfedge $e_s$ must use an outputlabel from the previous independent class $X_s$.
+Note that for $X_s$ and $X_t$ to give the strong guarantee that we can label $e_s$ and $e_t$ independently it might have been necessary to severely restrict the available labels in $X_s,X_t$.